replaytv/colortv-docs/colortv/docs/unityTVOS.md

   Debug.Log ("Ad is available for placement: " + placementId);
 }

-public void OnAdClosed (string placementId)
+public void OnAdClosed (string placementId, bool watched) {
-{
-  Debug.Log ("Ad has been closed for placement: " + placementId);
+  Debug.Log ("Ad has been closed for placement: " + placementId + " and was watched: " + watched);
 }

 public void OnError (ColorTvError error)